mobm65/Educational-Attainment---PDA-Project/README.md

 of 393 cannot  be considered to be a representative sample of the population.
 Keeping in mind the likelihood of bias because of sample size, I think this dataset will be an interesting one to work with.

+Cortez and Silva studied students on two subjects, Portugese and Maths.
+I selected the csv for Maths because I thought it would be more relatable for me to choose a universal school subject.

 Cortez and Silva were mining data to predict test scores.
 They examined 33 variables, I will examine only four.
 They were trying to find causal predictive relationships between their variables and test scores.
 In Portugal students are graded on a 0-20 system in exams where 16-20 is equivalent to an A, 14-15 is equivalent to a B, 12-13 is equivalent to a C, 10-11 is equivalent to a D, 0-9 is an E(fail).